WICG/attribution-reporting-api/README.md

 The benefit of this method over using a fixed bit mask is that it allows browsers to implement max\_values that aren’t multiples of 2.
-That is, UA's can choose a "fractional" bit limit if they wanted to.
+That is, browers can choose a "fractional" bit limit if they want to.

 Sample Usage
 ============